MikVR7/Homie/💡project-docs/docs/ARCHITECTURE.md

 # Homie Architecture

+## Phase 6: Granular Control

+- **Outcome:** Selecting an alternative updates the file's proposed destination and reason in the UI.
+The file view model is then visually moved to the appropriate category card, creating a new category on the fly if one does not already exist.
+The actual file operation is not executed until the user clicks one of the "Apply" buttons.

+## Phase 6: Granular Control (Completed)

+- **Outcome:** Selecting an alternative updates the file's proposed destination and reason in the UI.
+The file view model is then visually moved to the appropriate category card, creating a new category on the fly if one does not already exist.
+The actual file operation is not executed until the user clicks one of the "Apply" buttons.

 ## File Organizer - Phase 5: Advanced AI Features

 ## File Organizer - Phase 5: Advanced AI Features